LACMIP/emu/docs/_documentation/transactions.md

 {% include figure image_path="/assets/images/transactions_screenshot.png" alt="screenshot of the Transactions module in EMu" caption="Transactions module in EMu." %}

-However, **loans can and should be tracked by LACMIP in the Catalogue Module** by 1) updating the Disposition (_Disp._) of each affected record and 2) making a comment in _Lot Remarks_, as shown below.
+However, **loans should still be tracked by LACMIP in the Catalogue Module** by 1) updating the Disposition (_Disp._) of each affected record and 2) making a comment in _Lot Remarks_, as shown below.
 Comments in reference to loans should precede all other text in _Lot Remarks_ and should follow this format:

 **On loan to Firstname Lastname, Institutional Affiliation (YYYY-MM-DD) (email[at]email).**
  {: .notice--warning}

-{% include figure image_path="/assets/images/catalogue_loans.png" alt="screenshot of the Catalogue module in EMu" caption="Catalogue module in EMu." %}
+{% include figure image_path="/assets/images/catalogue_loans.png" alt="screenshot of the Catalogue module in EMu" caption="" %}
-{% include figure image_path="/assets/images/catalogue_loans2.png" alt="screenshot of the Catalogue module in EMu" caption="Catalogue module in EMu." %}
+{% include figure image_path="/assets/images/catalogue_loans2.png" alt="screenshot of the Catalogue module in EMu" caption="How to track specimens on loan in the Catalogue Module." %}